 Wynn Crater

-Wabar “Glass” (90% local sand and 10% meteorite; left, upper right), and white “Instarock” (or Impactite – impact-shocked sand; top center, far upper right).
+Wabar “Glass” (90% local sand and 10% Iron-Nickel-Iridium meteorite; left, upper right), and white “Instarock” (or Impactite – impact-shocked sand; top center, far upper right).
 Field notebook for scale.

 Fresh-water mollusk shells and ancient arrowheads found on the margins of a 10,000-year-old dry lake in the southern Empty Quarter.